urakymzhan/Setting-Up-React/README.md

 ## Using Git/GitHub

-Much like we've done in earlier tutorials, make sure you're committing your code as you complete milestones.
+Make sure you're committing your code as you complete milestones.
 At a minimum, you should make a commit whenever the tutorial prompts you.

 ### Set Up Git/GitHub